 Men and juniors interested in joining the Sons of Union Veterans of the Civil War should make every effort to connect with their local or nearest Camp or Department, as this will greatly accelerate the application process.
 Please visit our Departments page to find the one that is closest to you.
 We currently have 32 Departments, representing the whole of the United States of America, as well as one International Camp that exists in England.
 Click here to go to the Departments page in order to connect with someone close to you.
 The Brothers of the Order stand by to assist you and make your application process as easy as possible.

-Click here (pdf) for a membership-at-large application if you are not able to find a local Camp or Department.
-Further questions regarding eligibility or the application can be directed to the Junior Vice Commander-in-Chief at email@example.com.
+Click here (pdf) for a membership application.
+If you are not able to find a local Camp or Department, further questions regarding eligibility or the application can be directed to the Junior Vice Commander-in-Chief at firstname.lastname@example.org.
 Please understand that if you apply through the National Organization, you may experience delays in the processing of your application.
 All applicants are encouraged to apply in the closest Department or Camp that is within his geographical location.

 Hereditary Membership (Member & Junior)